 Your receipts should have the following information:

-Your business being identified as the supplier
+Your business is identified as the supplier

 Your ABN and/or ACN